The 2018 YCL Crew with leader Kyle Hess

 Recruit the RI YCL team for your environmental stewardship project!

-Land trusts, towns, watershed groups, etc. are eligible to apply for “Crew in your Community: Youth Conservation League Land Stewardship Day.”
-Qualifying land organizations will be selected for one day of YCL labor during July and August, 2019.
+Land trusts, towns, watershed groups, etc. are eligible and encouraged to submit proposals for a “Crew in your Community" YCL land stewardship and service day.”
+Qualifying land organizations will be selected for one day of YCL labor during July and August 2022.

 Examples of past crew projects include: